Normally people who visit the North of Luzon to reach Banaue or Bagiuo will spend a couple of days in Sagada too.

 Most people who get to Sagada take a 3.5-hour journey via jeepney from the nearby town of Banaue.
 See below for instructions on how to get to Banaue.
-Check out our guide on Banaue to find out more about traveling to Banue.
+Check out our guide on Banaue to find out more about travelling to Banaue.

 Where to go next?